-The most obvious cost of the cruise is the cruise ticket itself.
-Since I went on this cruise with my girlfriend we bought two tickets.
-Each room cost the price of two tickets so if you’re planning on having a room to yourself expect to pay 150-200% of the listed price per ticket.
+Each room requires you to pay for the price of two tickets, at a minimum, so if you’re planning on having a room to yourself expect to pay 150-200% of the listed price per ticket.

 We went for the cheapest class of stateroom which is the interior class.
 We didn’t plan on spending a ton of time in our room so we didn’t feel like we needed to pay money for extra space or a window.

 Due to the fact that we booked early, there were a few rooms available that were in the interior class but actually had two porthole windows.
 We definitely took advantage and booked these rooms at no extra cost above the price of a normal interior ticket.

 Originally, we paid $279 for each ticket or $558 total.
 We managed to get $80 refunded to my credit card and $80 in onboard credits due to the Carnival Price Protection program, which saved us $160 dollars.

 This resulted in a total cost of $478 charged to my credit card for the cruise tickets themselves.
 After accounting for the $80 in onboard credit the ticket price of our cruise was $398.

 If you’re booking a cruise, make sure you’re aware of these 11 hidden cruise costs.